NixOS/rfcs/rfcs/0081-show-unmaintained-pkgs.md

 [design]: #detailed-design

 When evaluating a package a check would test `meta.maintainers` and raise a warning if it is empty.
 Add an option to disable it to speedup evaluation again.
+By default we assume it's slow and should be opt-in (maybe a flag to nixos-rebuild).
+At a later point we can make it opt-out if impact on eval time isn't too big.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions